-Saute chopped onions and carrots until soft over low-med heat (about 10 minutes).
+Saute chopped vegetables until soft over low-med heat (about 10 minutes).

 Add chopped celery and garlic and saute some more until fairly soft.

-Add in the broth/water and your can of tomotoes.
+Add in the broth/water and your can of tomatoes.
 Use fresh tomatoes if you have them!

-Cook noodles seperately, drain and set aside if soup is not yet done.
+Cook noodles separately, drain and set aside if soup is not yet done.
+Add to individual soup bowls.
 Cooking noodles in with the soup will make the noodles too mushy unless you like it that way.